 You can cut the amount of time spent drawing grids on your reference photographs as well.
 You can use grid apps4 found in the App Store, use something like Adobe Photoshop or Illustrator to overlay a precise grid, or draw it once on a sheet of transparent acetate to place on top of your photos without having to draw a grid each time.

-So here comes another drawback to the grid method.
-If you thought it was time intensive making the grids, wait till you try and remove them from around your drawing.
+Here comes another drawback to the grid method.
+If you thought making grids was time intensive.
+Wait until you try and remove them from your drawing.

 My preferred method of getting rid of the lines is by dabbing the eraser over them.
-Remember, the quicker you tap, the smaller the dot.
+Remember, the quicker you tap, the smaller the dot and more organic it will appear.

 Depending on the complexity of your subject, using your finger to Blend away lines can produce nice results.
 It works best on lines that don’t have a lot going on around them, just in case you smudge too much — less you have to redraw later.

-You’ll most likely have to redraw a few lines depending on where the grids fell.
-Just use a matching color and lightly pencil in any lines you partially erased.
+You may have to redraw lines depending on where the grids fell.
+Use a matching color and lightly pencil in any lines you partially erased.
 For those areas that have ghost lines you can cover-up or lighten them using hatch strokes and an appropriately colored pencil.

 Using this outline you can proceed to draw, ink, or paint on top of it.
 In my Drawing Skin and Faces guide I cover all the ways I use pencil and watercolor to achieve realistic results.

-With practice you’ll eventually find that you won’t need the grid anymore and can rely on simple freehand sketches instead.
-Just take a look at my PaperFaces drawings from beginning to end if you want proof of what practice and determination can achieve.
+With practice you won’t need the grid anymore and can rely on simple freehand sketches instead.
+Take a look at my PaperFaces drawings from beginning to end if you want proof of what practice and determination can achieve.

-As always, hit me up on Twitter or in the comments below if you have a question or need further clarification.
+As always, hit me up on Twitter or in the comments below if you have a question or need further clarification on the process.